bengreenier/browserd/README.md

 ### Stream-Consumer

 [This simple web app](./components/stream-consumer) connects to the stream-provider through a signaling server.
-It recieves and displays a stream from the cloud, and it can send input to the cloud.
+It receives and displays a stream from the cloud, and it can send input to the cloud.

 [![Build Status](https://dev.azure.com/bengreenier/browserd/_apis/build/status/shared?branchName=master)](https://dev.azure.com/bengreenier/browserd/_build/latest?definitionId=12&branchName=master)

 ### Stream-Provider

 [This electron app](./components/stream-provider) connects to the stream-consumer through a signaling server.
-It recieves input from the consumer, and streams its view to the consumer.
+It receives input from the consumer, and streams its view to the consumer.

 [![Build Status](https://dev.azure.com/bengreenier/browserd/_apis/build/status/stream-provider?branchName=master)](https://dev.azure.com/bengreenier/browserd/_build/latest?definitionId=11&branchName=master)